 Within that larger community, there are folks that naturally gravitate towards one another:

-“I want to just stay excited about the endless potential to grow this community… but I do think it starts with smaller groups.
+“I want to just stay excited about the endless potential to continue to grow this community… but I do think it starts with smaller groups.
 Then you allow those smaller groups to participate in a larger community, as a whole so they can feel heard, but then they can also go out there and venture.
-And some people in our community are looking for co-founders, they're looking for study buddies, they're looking for friends.
+And some people who join in our community are looking for co-founders, they're looking for study buddies, they're looking for friends.
 They want to exchange skills sometimes,” says Christian.

 Giving those communities both the platform and the resources to foster deeper relationships makes the learning experience all that more transformative in the long run.